Zhang Yimou

 Filmmakers

-Zhang has won numerous awards and recognitions, with Best Foreign Film nominations for Ju Dou in 1990, Raise the Red Lantern in 1991, and Hero in 2003, Silver Lionand Golden Lion prizes at the Venice Film Festival, Grand Jury Prize at the Cannes Film Festival, and the Golden Bear at the Berlin International Film Festival.
+He has won numerous awards and recognitions, with Best Foreign Film nominations for Ju Dou (1990), with Li, Li Baotian, Li Wei, and Zhang Yi; Raise the Red Lantern (1991), with Li, Ma Jingwu, He Saifei, Cao Cuifen, and Jin Shuyuan; and Hero (2002), with Jet Li, Tony Leung Chiu-wai, Maggie Cheung, Zhang Ziyi, Donnie Yen and Chen Daoming; along with Silver Lionand Golden Lion prizes at the Venice Film Festival, Grand Jury Prize at the Cannes Film Festival, and the Golden Bear at the Berlin International Film Festival.
 In 1993, he was a member of the jury at the 43rd Berlin International Film Festival.
 Zhang directed the opening and closing ceremonies of the 2008 Beijing Summer Olympic Games, which received considerable international acclaim.

 Each review will be linked to the title below.